• Share this on:

 The leading pepper supplier in the Netherlands is Nedspice.
 Nedspice owns two pepper production facilities in Vietnam and is the main Dutch supplier of Vietnamese pepper.
 Olam group, the global leading pepper supplier, has its main European office in the Netherlands too.
 Examples of other pepper traders include Pepperdesk BV (specialised pepper importer), Catz International, BCFoods, Euroma (especially after it acquired spice trader Intertaste), and AVS Spice.
 Some companies specialise in mixing and crushing, such as Huijbregts Groep.

 Some companies in the Netherlands have developed spice sterilisation services for suppliers, such as Food Ingredients Service Center Europe.
-Spice traders in the Netherlands are organised within the Dutch Spice Association, which strongly promotes sustainable sourcing of spices.
+Spice traders in the Netherlands are organised within the Dutch Spice Association, which strongly promotes the sustainable sourcing of spices.

 Italy